Master Operations Agreement

 - No pre-set volume (put-or-pay) disposal commitments - Supports increased diversion & local flexibility

-- Long term liability relief for closure, post-closure, and the unforeseen at the Central Landfill site
+- Long term liability relief for closure, post-closure, and the unforeseen at the Central Disposal site

 - A sustainable rate model that works with high levels of waste diversion